danielpcox/cornellcru-WP/wp-content/plugins/peters-collaboration-e-mails/readme.txt

 * When a post's status is changed back to "draft" from "pending": The original Contributor user gets an e-mail saying that their post has been reverted back to a draft, along with a link to edit and re-submit the post.

-* When used with [Peter's Post Notes](http://www.theblog.ca/wordpress-post-notes "From Peter's Useful Crap") on WordPress 2.7 and higher, users can leave notes to accompany the e-mails for each step in the workflow.
+* When used with [Peter's Post Notes](http://www.theblog.ca/wordpress-post-notes "From Peter's Useful Crap"), users can leave notes to accompany the e-mails for each step in the workflow.

 = Translations =